nlp-compromise/thumb/README.md

-**pinky** takes two lists of words, in any language, and finds the rules and exceptions that classify them in a compact and non-redundant way.
+**nlp-thumb** takes two lists of words, in any language, and finds the rules and exceptions that classify them in a compact and non-redundant way.

 with the two lists of words, it calculates the frequencies of all their edge-grams (prefix & suffix), and finds the signals that best classify the lists, as well the exceptions to these rules.